 This Compensation Discussion and Analysis outlines the principles underlying our executive compensation policies and decisions as it relates to the Company's named executive officers ("NEOs").
-The Company's NEOs for 2018 were:
+The Company's NEOs for 2019 were:

-- Louis S. Haddad President and Chief Executive Officer; - Michael P. O'Hara Chief Financial Officer, Treasurer and Corporate Secretary; - Shelly R. Hampton President of Asset Management; - Eric E. Apperson President of Construction; and - Eric L. Smith Former Chief Operating Officer and Corporate Secretary (through November 2018).
+- Louis S. Haddad President and Chief Executive Officer: - Michael P. O'Hara Chief Financial Officer, Treasurer and Corporate Secretary; - Shelly R. Hampton President of Asset Management; and - Eric E. Apperson President of Construction.